 These are people who sexually arouse someone so they can then perform with another person.

 Example: You could have a knight who is chosen by his queen as a sexual partner.
-He is unable to refuse this order.
+He doesn’t want to refuse this order but struggles to perform.
 Does she supply him with a fluffer, so that he will be ready for her as she will not tolerate failure?

 Example: You could have characters that follow a religion that honours certain days by a union.
 Perhaps the priest and priestess must couple on the altar.

 It is a duty/occupation and there is no affection or bonding between them – maybe it is needed to bless the land so it will yield fertile crops.